minio/docs/source/reference/kubectl-minio-plugin.rst

 .. envvar:: MINIO_OPERATOR_DEPLOYMENT_NAME

-   Specifies the namespace to create and use for Operator
+   Specifies the namespace to create and use for Operator.

    When not specified, the default value is ``minio-operator``.